 5. How dangerous is it to walk to walk the streets by day?

-DO Keep a photocopy of your passport somewhere separate from the real thing, just in case the worst should happen.
-[I’ve been told by a helpful commentator that it has to be a colour photocopy.]
+- DO Keep a COLOUR photocopy of your passport somewhere separate from the real thing, just in case the worst should happen.

-DON’T use the word “Mafia” in public in Sicily.
-As a foreigner you are in NO DANGER WHATSOEVER from organised crime and you have no reason to talk about it.
+- DON’T use the word “Mafia” in public in Sicily.
+As a foreigner you are in NO DANGER WHATSOEVER from organised crime and you have no need to talk about it.
 The M-word is something Sicilians have thrown at them by foreigners and other Italians whenever they leave Sicily – often causing them considerable upset – so the last thing they want is the same kind of stereotyping in their own home.